LivePersonInc/knowledge-center-archive/pages/documents/Data & Reporting/Performance Optimizer/Performance-Optimizer-user-guide.md

 ## Performance Optimizer Panels
 ### Executive Summary Panel

-The Executive Summary Panel is the first panel displayed in the Performance Optimizer.
-It provides a holistic LOB view of the conversational operation which allows users to:
+The Executive Summary Panel, the first panel represented in the Performance Optimizer, is a holistic LOB view of the conversational operation which allows users to:
 * **Validate the number of LOBs** selected through filter functionality.
 * **View actual performance** for the 4E metrics.
-* **View trends** for each 4E metric based on filtered date range and previous timeframe as compared to the entered date range.
+* **View trends for each 4E metric** based on **filtered date range** and **previous timeframe as compared to the entered date range**.
 For example, when selecting 06/01/2020-6/31/2020 (31 days), the numerical trends and trend line reflect the 31 days prior to 06/01/2020-06/31/2020: 05/01/2020-05/31/2020.
 View trending values such as:
-  * The first numerical value (in blue) indicates the brand’s actual performance for the date range entered.
+  * **The first numerical value (in blue) indicates the brand’s actual performance** for the date range entered.
 For example, the graphic below shows the brand’s CCPLH (closed conversations per login hour) at 10.83.
-  * Trend arrows with an upward or downward arrow reflect the date range entered.
+  * **Trend arrows with an upward or downward arrow reflect the date range** entered.
 For example, the arrow reflects the date range of 06/01/2020.
-  * The second value in parenthesis displays the deviation of the 1st date range (06/01/2020-06/31/2020) from the previous period (05/01/2020-05/31/2020).
+  * **The second value in parentheses displays the deviation** of the 1st date range (06/01/2020-06/31/2020) from the previous period (05/01/2020-05/31/2020).
-  * The trend line displays the performance based on the entered filter date range and the previous period.
+  * **The trend line displays the performance** based on the entered filter date range and the previous period.

 ![](img/performance-optimizer11.png)